ArmA3Cowboy/Fixit/README.md

 # NPC-Vehicle-Repair-System
 RP Standalone script to spawn NPC to drive to player and repair their vehicle!

--- REMEMBER TO CHANGE THE FOLDER NAME TO Fixit when you unzip your download!
+-- REMEMBER TO CHANGE THE FOLDER NAME AFTER YOU UNZIP IT TO: Fixit

 Add to your server >resources>Fixit